 The Label 2020 project is organised to help smooth the market transition towards the new energy labels.
 The Label 2020 project started in June 2019 and will last until January 2023.
-It is coordinated by the Austrian Energy Agency and takes place in 15 EU member states and the UK.
+It is coordinated by the Austrian Energy Agency and takes place in the UK and 15 European Union member states.

 Label 2020 project objectives are to support: